top of page

 WHAT MAKES AN EXERCISE FUNCTIONAL?

-Across the fitness industry we continuously hear businesses & trainers referring to ‘functional’ exercises.
-Now if you are like a lot of people, your health & wellness goals might be similar to the below?
+Across the fitness industry, we continuously hear businesses and trainers refer to ‘functional’ exercises.
+If you are like many people, your health and wellness goals might be similar to the ones below.

 • “I just want to move a bit better.”